Energy from renewable sources

 Installed capacity for renewable electricity generation

 The available capacity of renewable electricity generation has increased significantly over the last 20 years.
 Wind power capacity had already begun to increase rapidly in the late 1990s and from 2005 there was a boom in solar generation capacity.
 Additional capacity increases for other renewables were much more modest than for these two.
 Solar and wind generation are intermittent energy sources: their utilisation rate is much lower than for those renewables used in conventional thermal power stations (as well as compared with fossil fuels and nuclear power).
 Pumped-storage hydropower plants can be reliably used to deal with surplus electricity generation from intermittent sources.
 The capacity of pumped-storage hydropower plants did not increase at the same rate as solar and wind.
 Installed capacity for renewable sources, nuclear power and pumped-storage hydropower is shown in Figure 4.
-To put into perspective electricity generation capacities from renewable sources — as part of total electricity generation in the EU — the capacity of fossil fuel plants in 2011 was nearly 460 GW.
+To put into perspective electricity generation capacities from renewable sources — as part of total electricity generation in the EU — the existing capacity of fossil fuel plants is around 460 GW.

 Production of liquid biofuels in the EU